 Come and explore the Canadian Rockies.
 Discover the city of Calgary before heading to Banff, Yoho and Jasper National Parks.
 See the iconic resorts of Banff, Lake Louise and Jasper.
 Rumble over the Athabasca Glacier on a massive Ice Machine, soar to the top of Sulphur Mountain in a gondola and explore the vibrant coastal city of Vancouver.Read more

-This summer, The Trail Riders of the Canadian Rockies will have two four-day rides, one five day ride and two six-day rides in Waterton Lakes National Park (a World UNESCO Site) in southwestern Alberta, Canada.
-The base camp, known as “Teepee Town” will be located in the Waterton Lakes area on private land, a few minutes drive from the border of Waterton Lakes National Park.
-The camp, although “rustic and in the wilderness,” has private accommodations for individuals, families and friends, in walled tents and native Indian style canvas teepees, complete with raised cots and mattresses.
-Hot home cooked meals are served in a large kitchen/dining tent and the camp has plenty of hot water, washbasins, a hot outdoor shower, and dry toilets.
-The traditional “Doughnut tent” is where you gather in the evenings around the campfire for a traditional “sing-song” or perhaps music, entertainment, and educational talks.
+This summer we will have six, six-day rides, in the Castle Provincial Park and Wildlands area in southwestern Alberta, Canada.
+Our wilderness base camp, known as “Teepee Town” will be located on Mill Creek, north of the border of Waterton Lakes National Park.
+Our camp, although “rustic and wilderness,” has private accommodations for individuals, families and friends, in walled tents and native Indian style canvas teepees, complete with raised cots and mattresses.
+Our hot home cooked meals are served in a large kitchen/dining tent and we have plenty of hot water, washbasins, a hot private outdoor shower, separate mens/ladies washing tents, and dry toilets.
+The traditional “Doughnut tent” is where we gather in the evenings around the campfire for our traditional “sing-song” with music, entertainment, and educational talks.
 All this fun while the professional staff look after the food, the horses, and your safety and well being.
 It is a complete holiday package!Read more